processfeedback/docs.processfeedback.org/identify-ai-usage.md

 ### 3. AI agents mimicking a student

 Some AI tools can generate text that imitates an individual student’s style.
 These cases are hard to detect from a process report alone.

 ## The Most Reliable Check

 The most dependable way to confirm authorship is to meet briefly with the student and ask them to produce a similar short piece of writing in person.
 You can then compare their natural writing process with the submitted report.

+---
+Once again, these indicators should be used as conversation starters, not conclusions.